oottppxx/enigma2/mutanthd51/README.md

 * This is a developer oriented (multi-)image, if you don't know how to flash it then it's probable that you shouldn't be trying it!
-  If you still want to try, flash it just like any_recovery_image.
+  If you still want to try, apparently it doesn't really flash like any other recovery image (ooops...) so you'll have to overwrite mmcblk0 with its contents (I suggest using the "dd" command with 128M blocksize).

 * AFTER the multi-image is in place, flashing of each slot should be done from the command line, not from the menus, as ogfwrite has some assumptions